codemotiontraining/k8s-project/README.md

-# App web docker example
+# Kubernetes example of a web application

-Build and deploy a webapp composed by 3 services using docker and docker compose.
+Example of a deploy a web application on kubernetes based on 3 services:

 - api
 - gui